 Educational Requirements for an Executive Chef

-Bachelor's degree programs in culinary arts combine academic study and hands-on training in full-scale food service kitchens.
-Students are taught by professional chefs and trained in all aspects of the culinary arts, including nutrition, food safety and production.
-Chef training includes cooking classes in a number of international cuisines, including French, Italian and Asian, along with courses in baking, sauces, desserts and restaurant-style cooking.
+The program combines academic study and hands-on training in full-scale food service kitchens.
+Students are taught by professional chefs and undergo training all aspects of the culinary arts, including nutrition, food safety and production.
+Chef training includes cooking classes in a number of international cuisines such as French, Italian and Asian.
+They also take courses in baking, sauces, desserts and restaurant-style cooking.

 Coursework will vary from school to school, but all degree programs in this area of study will cover the fundamentals of the culinary profession, from cooking to restaurant management.
 This degree program also teaches math skills, which are necessary for following and creating recipes and for managing the financial aspects of hotel and restaurant management.
 Other courses might include: